Physical Decommissioning of Caltech Submillimeter Observatory from Maunakea Comes to a Close

-The CSO came online in 1987 and was used by scientists at Caltech and other institutions, including almost 200 student and postdoctoral researchers, to open a new submillimeter window on the universe.
+The CSO began science observations in 1987.
+Scientists at Caltech and other institutions, including almost 200 predoctoral students and postdoctoral researchers, used the CSO to open a new submillimeter window on the universe.
 A summary of CSO’s contributions to astronomy and astronomical instrumentation are available here.

 About Caltech: Caltech is a world-renowned private science and engineering Institute located in Pasadena, California, that marshals some of the world's brightest minds and most innovative tools to address fundamental scientific questions and pressing societal challenges.